ThomasPRZilliox/labview-svg/README.md

 * The debug from the web browser is great and always available (even with a build)
 * Shallow learning curve for basic HTML, CSS and JS with the Websocket API
-* The amount of resources for web related script and all of the free AI tool available
+* The amount of resources for web related scripts and all of the free AI tools available
-* The easiness to have clean interface and to not need "to reinvent the wheel"
+* The easiness of having clean interface and not need "to reinvent the wheel"

 ## Cons

 * The first time you set a build can be tricky (unfortunately I don't have the required license to give an example)
-* The HTML, CSS and JS script are not compiled, there for not hidden
+* The HTML, CSS and JS scripts are not compiled, therefor not hidden

-## When should you use it ?
+## When should you use it?

 # License
 Distributed under the MIT License.
 See [LICENSE.txt](./LICENSE.txt) for more information.